 Whether you’ve been squatting a lot of weight and sport a fashionable red face or are fairly new to the squat game – here are some stuff that will get you, and your clients, a squat challenge that is worth your efforts.

 The instructions on how to squat with a proper squat form are fairly clear:

-- Feet shoulder width apart (there are variations), toes pointing out (15-30 degrees and equal on both feet).
+- Feet shoulder width apart (there are variations), toes pointing out (15-30 degrees on both feet).

 - Neutral back through the move (spine should be fairly upright – you want to avoid rounding or hyperextending)

 - Pull yourself down (hips move downwards, not backwards) and stay centered on your heels.
 This is all about the regressive tissue.

 - Knees track on the lateral aspect of the feet.

-- Stay on the bottom position for at least 1 second, bouncing out of a squat can tear your knee ligament.
+- Stay on the bottom position for at least 1 second, bouncing out of a squat can tear ligaments in your knee.

-- Drive back up by pushing your heels into the ground.
+- Drive back up by pressing the ground with your heels.